UAW president resigns after union seeks to oust him and another top official

 The union says in a statement Wednesday that its executive board filed papers under the UAW’s constitution to expel the men from the union.

 The papers say that Jones and Pearson directed submission of bogus expense records and concealed where the money went, violating ethics procedures and federal labor laws.

-The Detroit News is reporting that Jones announced his retirement from the UAW through his attorney less than an hour after the union released news of the charges.
+that Jones announced his retirement from the UAW through his attorney less than an hour after the union released news of the charges.